 - Dependent care, provided you inform the school’s financial aid office

 You can’t just borrow an infinite amount of money, though.
 Each school estimates the total annual cost to attend, including both required school fees and living expenses.
 This estimate is referred to as the Cost of Attendance (COA).
-You’re permitted to borrow federal student loans up to the school-certified COA for the school you select, minus other financial aid such as scholarships and grants.

 When you take out student loans, the loan proceeds are distributed directly to your school by the lender.
 Your school deducts the cost of tuition and on-campus room and board, and you receive the remainder of the funds.
 If you’re living off campus and the school isn’t taking out money for a dorm room and meal plan, you’ll get a larger refund check.

 The money you get back comes in one lump sum you can use for whatever you like, but since it has to cover all your living expenses over the course of the entire semester, you should be careful to budget the cash so it lasts.

 How to Use Student Loans for Off-Campus Housing

 It’s actually really easy to use student loan money for housing and other living expenses.
 Just be sure to spend the money on only the things that are absolutely necessary.

 Here’s how you do it: